maus-me/woopEssentials/README.md

 - Homesystem / Spawn and Back command

   With `"HomeLimit" : 5` every player can set up to 5 individual positions as so called homepoints and fast-travel to them using /home name.
-Points can be created with /sethome name and deleted with /delhome name. /home will list all your homepoints.
+Points can be created with /home set name and deleted with /home delete name. /home will list all your homepoints.
   To disable set `"HomeLimit" : 0`.

   `"HomeCooldown" : 60` will set a cooldown for teleportation using the /home name command as well as the /back and /spawn commands.